Quantum Simulation Meets Nonequilibrium Dynamical Mean Field Theory: Exploring the Periodically Driven, Strongly Correlated Fermi-Hubbard Model: Experiment

 \subsection{Adiabaticity in near-resonant modulation}

-For the near-resonant driving protocols ($\Omega/(2\pi)=3.5$~kHz) the adiabaticity to revert the creation of $\mathcal{D}$ is tested in two different measurement setups.
+For the near-resonant driving protocols the adiabaticity to revert the creation of $\mathcal{D}$ is tested in two different measurement setups.
 In a first set of measurements the ramp up time of $K_0$ is fixed to 10 ms, the driving is held for another 100~$\mu$s at constant $K_0 = 1.44(2)$, and then $K_0$ is ramped down to 0.
 This is done for a varying $K_0$ ramp down time $t_{\text{ramp}}$, and the measurement is repeated at different interactions, see Table \ref{Table_near-res-ad}.
 Reference levels of $\mathcal{D}$ are taken right after the ramp up of $K_0$, i.e. before the ramp down, to compare the amount of $\mathcal{D}$ that is adiabatically reverted.
+We observe that $\mathcal{D}$ does not revert to the initial value for all ramp times $t_{\text{ramp}}$, i.e., with this ramp protocol, reaching the Floquet state on the timescales considered in this study is an irreversible process \cite{Goerg2018}.
+The DMFT simulations reproduce this non-adiabaticity for the same protocol, which makes it clear that the irreversibility is inherent to the driven system and not related to experimental imperfections.

 In a second set of measurements a two-step ramp protocol is performed (Fig.~\ref{SI_fig_NR_adiabaticity_2ramp}), in the same way as it was done in \cite{Desbuquois2017}.
-Here we prepare the system at interaction $U_{\text{load}}/h=5.0(1)$~kHz and then switch on the drive by ramping up $K_0$ from 0 to $1.43(2)$ within 10~ms. Afterwards, while driving, we ramp down the interaction to $U_{\text{final}}/h=3.5(1)$~kHz in another 10~ms. Then, the interaction is ramped back to $U_{\text{load}}$ within a variable amount of time $t_{\text{ramp}}$.
+Here we prepare the system at interaction $U_{\text{load}}/h=5.0(1)$~kHz and then switch-on the drive by ramping up $K_0$ from 0 to $1.43(2)$ within 10~ms. Afterwards, while driving, we ramp down the interaction to $U_{\text{final}}/h=3.5(1)$~kHz in another 10~ms. Then, the interaction is ramped back to $U_{\text{load}}$ within a variable amount of time $t_{\text{ramp}}$.
 Finally, $K_0$ is ramped down to 0 within another 10 ms before the detection of $\mathcal{D}$ starts.
 In addition, a reference level of $\mathcal{D}$ is taken right after the ramp down of the interaction from $U_{\text{final}}$ to $U_{\text{load}}$ to compare the amount of $\mathcal{D}$ that is adiabatically reverted with this protocol.
 In direct comparison to the single ramp protocol it can be seen that $\mathcal{D}$ decreases by around $10\%$.
-This relative decrease is very similar to the one seen in the theory data which was only taken for half filling.
+This relative decrease is very similar to the one seen in the theory data which was only taken for half filling (see Fig.~\ref{fig:AC_COMB_U175b03}).